ThomasDelatte/Data-Science-Portfolio/README.md

 A repository of the projects I worked on or currently working on.
 It is updated regularly.
 Click on the projects' titles to see the full analysis and code.

-For a more pleasant experience for browsing the portfolio and for reading my articles, check out [thomasdelatte.com](https://thomasdelatte.com).
+For a more pleasant experience for browsing the portfolio and for reading articles on these projects, check out [thomasdelatte.com](https://thomasdelatte.com).

 Please contact me on [Linkedin](https://www.linkedin.com/in/thomasdelatte) if you are looking to hire a data scientist.